Slavery and Human Trafficking Statement

 Our business is organised primarily into the following six operating brands, across a range of business units from design and development, marketing and letting, building operations, and finance and accounts:

-• Vita Student and House of Social provide purpose-built student accommodation;
+• Vita Student and House of Social provide purpose-built student accommodation.

 • Union operates co-living residential communities.